pavelgj/chopin/README.md

 You can imagine that view id resolution can be much more sophisticated, for example, taking into account the logged in user's permissions or preferences.
+Also at this point dependency injection can happen.

 You can embed views like so